 Bryan R. Gibson, Adjunct Faculty

-He is the author of Sold Out?
-US Foreign Policy, Iraq, the Kurds, and the Cold War (Palgrave Macmillan, 2015), Covert Relationship: U.S. Foreign Policy, Intelligence and the Iran-Iraq War (Praeger, 2010), and co-edited with Nigel Ashton, The Iran-Iraq War: New International Perspectives (Routledge, 2012).
-He also contributes regularly to publications dealing with Middle Eastern issues, like Foreign Policy, Middle East Eye, CNN, and Huffington Post.
+Dr. Gibson is the author of Sold Out?
+US Foreign Policy, Iraq, the Kurds, and the Cold War (Palgrave Macmillan, 2015), Covert Relationship: U.S. Foreign Policy, Intelligence and the Iran-Iraq War (Praeger, 2010), and with Professor Nigel Ashton he co-edited, The Iran-Iraq War: New International Perspectives (Routledge, 2012).
+He is also currently working on two archival editions on the Kurds and Yemen that will be published by Cambridge University Press in 2018.

-His research focuses on foreign policy decision-making with respect to the Middle East and Gulf regions, particularly U.S. foreign policy toward Iraq, Iran, and the Gulf.
+Dr. Gibson’s research focuses on foreign policy decision-making with respect to the Middle East and Gulf regions, specifically looking at the history of U.S. foreign policy toward Iraq, Iran, the Kurds and, more recently, Yemen.